Symptoms and Diagnosis

 For others, however, the need for corrective lenses at any time, whether for reading, shopping, fishing, golfing, knitting or other activities is cumbersome, ineffective, and unattractive and detracts from their quality of life.
 With today’s advanced cataract treatments, more people are selecting options like premium lens implants where they have the opportunity to customize their vision to meet their own lifestyle need.

-Many patients are leased to find that after cataract surgery their vision improvement begins almost immediately, and they return home within a few hours after the procedure.
+Many patients are pleased to find that after cataract surgery their vision improvement begins almost immediately, and they return home within a few hours after the procedure.
 Patients may find their vision better than ever; however, some will need to wear glasses for reading or other activities following the procedure.

 During cataract surgery a clear capsule is left in place to support the lens implant.
 In some cases this capsule may turn cloudy months or years after surgery, creating what is sometimes called a “secondary” cataract.
 If this occurs, an outpatient laser procedure will quickly restore vision.